Activation-Guided Local Editing for Jailbreaking Attacks: Conclusion

 \section{Conclusion}

 In this paper, we introduced AGILE, a novel jailbreak method guided by information from the model's internal hidden states.
-Following a one-shot generation of conversational context and query rephrasing, our method employs an attention-guided search to optimize a loss function derived from hidden states.
-This approach synergizes the advantages of both token-level and prompt-level attacks Extensive experiments demonstrate that our method achieves superior effectiveness and transferability compared to existing jailbreak approaches.
+Extensive experiments demonstrate that our method achieves superior effectiveness and transferability compared to existing jailbreak approaches.
 It maintains a significant threat even when challenged by jailbreak defense methods, thus highlighting promising directions for future safeguards.
-Our ablation studies distill a complex design into a simpler and more efficient core principle: the combination of semantic rewriting and activation-guided editing.
 Our ablation study suggests that this success hinges on the rephrased query itself, not the preceding dialogue, offering a key insight for more streamlined jailbreak methods.
+Furthermore, our analysis of prompt categories reveals a critical vulnerability pattern: models are significantly more susceptible to malicious queries containing specific execution details compared to vague or abstract instructions.